-Argument: The elements corresponding to the different sections of the log file.
+Argument:The elements corresponding to the different sections of the log file.Default:Void.

-'''
+A.1.11.1.2.1 <overall>

 Description: Level of detail in output to log file.
-This level can be overruled within each output

-section mentioned below.
+This level can be overruled within each output section mentioned below.
 See Section 9.2.1 for a brief explanation of each section.

 Argument: 0-5

-Default:
+Default: 3

-<model-settings> (optional)
+A.1.11.1.2.2 <model-settings>

 Description: Level of detail in model settings output.

-Heading text in log: Section 1: Model settings
+Heading text in log: Section 1: Model settings Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-<data-loading> (optional)
+A.1.11.1.2.3 <data-loading>

 Description: Level of detail in reporting data loading.

-Heading text in log: Section 2: Loading input data
+Heading text in log: Section 2: Loading input data Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-(optional)
+A.1.11.1.2.4

 Description: Level of detail in reporting pre-processing of input data.

-Heading text in log: Section 3: Pre-processing input data
+Heading text in log: Section 3: Pre-processing input data Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-<surface-models> (optional)
+A.1.11.1.2.5 <surface-models>

-Description: Level of detail in reporting of surface models and possible multiple models for sur-
+Description: Level of detail in reporting of surface models and possible multiple models for surfaces.

-faces.
 See Figure 10.2 for an example of the output.
-There is no output if this level is less than

-Heading text in log: Section 4: The alternative ways to build each surface
+There is no output if this level is less than 3.
+Heading text in log: Section 4: The alternative ways to build each surface Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-3

-<well-points> (optional)
+A.1.11.1.2.6 <well-points>

 Description: Level of detail in reporting the processing of well points.

-Heading text in log: Section 5: Processing well points
+Heading text in log: Section 5: Processing well points Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-3

-<well-paths> (optional)
+A.1.11.1.2.7 <well-paths>

 Description: Level of detail in reporting the processing of zone logs along well paths.

-Heading text in log: Section 6: Sampling well paths/zone logs
+Heading text in log: Section 6: Sampling well paths/zone logs Argument: 0-5 Default: 3

-Argument: 0-5

-Default:

-3

-<trend-coefficients> (optional)
+A.1.11.1.2.8 <trend-coefficients>

+'''

 Description: Level of detail in reporting trend coefficients.

 Heading text in log: Section 7: Trend coefficients based on well points

+Heading text in log: Section 12: Trend coefficients based on well points and well paths

 Argument: 0-5

-Default:

-3
+Default: 3

-<outliers> (optional)

 '''

+A.1.11.1.2.9 <residual-uncertainties>

-Description: Level of detail in reporting match between well points and trend models.
+Description: Level of detail in reporting match between specified and observed residual uncertainties.